peerkar/liferay-gsearch/README.md

 # Configuration

 After succesfully deploying the modules, you have to configure the portlet.
-There's no automagic here: it doesn't work otherwise.
+There's no automagic here ; it doesn't work otherwise.
+There are quite a few options available but at minimum, you have to configure the Asset Publisher page and add JSON configurations.
 Steps:

 1. Create a page and put there an Asset Publisher portlet to show any contents that are not boud to any layout (page).
 By default this pages' friendlyUrl should be viewasset.
 Typically, you would configure this page to be hidden from navigation menu.
 2. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration, point "Asset Publisher page friendly URL" to the friendly of of the page you just created.